-Purpose of this qualification?
+Purpose of Qualification

-The following purpose is for the City & Guilds Level 3 Certificate of Competence in Felling and Processing Medium Trees over 380mm and up to 760mm (603/7646/6).
+The following purpose is for City & Guilds Level 3 Certificate of Competence in Individual Windblown Trees (603/7650/8).

 Area Description OVERVIEW Who is this qualification for?
-Individuals who operate and carry out felling and processing medium size trees over 380mm and up to 760mm as part of their work in arboriculture, forestry, or other industries.
+Individuals who operate and carry out tasks in dealing with individual windblown trees as part of their work in arboriculture, forestry, or other industries.
 It will provide the individual with the knowledge, understanding and skills required to carry out this work.
 What does this qualification cover?
-It covers hazards, risks, controls, emergency procedures, legislation, industry good practice, felling and processing medium size tress over 380mm up to 760mm.
+It covers hazards, risks, controls, emergency procedures, legislation, industry good practice in dealing with individual windblown trees.
 WHAT COULD THIS QUALIFIC CATION LEAD TO?
 Will the qualification lead to employment, and if so, in which job role and at what level?
-This qualification will support progression into employment felling and processing medium size trees over 380mm up to 760mm is part of the role.
+This qualification will support progression into employment when tasks require dealing with individual windblown trees is part of the role.
 Safe operational skills are key to efficient use, good working practice and preventing accidents, leading to business benefits in terms of less machinery damage and down time.
 Why choose this qualification over similar qualifications?
-This is a specialist qualification demonstrating the individual is able to safely carry out duties associated with felling and processing medium size tress over 380mm up to 760mm to a recognised level of competency.
+This is a specialist qualification demonstrating the individual is able to safely carry out duties associated with dealing with individual windblown trees to a recognised level of competency.
 Will the qualification lead to further learning?
-Individuals who successfully complete this qualification could go on to increase their level of proficiency through consolidation practice within a working environment, or develop other skills in safely operating chainsaws, e.g., Level 3 Certificate of Competence in Felling and Processing Large Trees over 760mm.
-WHO SUPPORTS THIS QUALIFICAITON?
-Employer/Higher Education Institutions The Arboricultural Association Confor Forestry Commission Further information Please refer to the City & Guilds NPTC website for more information on the assessment.
+Individuals who successfully complete this qualification could go on to increase their level of proficiency through consolidation practice within a working environment, or develop other skills, e.g., Level 3 Certificate of Competence in the Use of a Chainsaw from a Mobile Elevating Work Platform.
+WHO SUPPORTS THIS QUAL IFICAITON?
+Employer/Higher Education Institutions The Arboricultural Association Confor Further information Please refer to the City & Guilds NPTC website, for more information on the assessment.